wmacevoy/latex-docker/README.md

 ### Step 2 - context

-The commands in the bin folder can be executed expicitly from any working directory.
+The commands in the bin folder can be executed explicitly from any working directory.
 However the project bin is added to the front of your PATH with [**NOTICE DOT**]
 ```bash
 . bin/latex-docker-context
 ```